harris-2374/IntrogressionID/README.md

 # IntrogressionID
-IntrogressionID is a pipeline of scripts that takes a VCF file containing variants from a population of introgressed individuals
+IntrogressionID is a pipeline designed to identify putative sites of introgression utilizing a strict model.
+The basic idea behind the pipeline is to identify heterozygous sites in Bison samples where all cattle in the population are homozygous for the reference "cattle-like" allele, and all other Bison samples are homozygous for the alternative "bison-like" allele.
+The filtered sites are then used to identify regions of each samples genome enriched with introgressed alleles.

 # Pipeline: